vincent-lg/Avenew/auto/apps/README.md

 Memos: 3
 ```

 If you enter "new", you can add a memo.
-If you enter a number, you can open an existing memo to edit it.  we could create commands for every memo, but we'll do it another way, by redirecting user input to check that a number was entered or not.
+If you enter a number, you can open an existing memo to edit it.
+We could create commands for every memo, but we'll do it another way, by redirecting user input to check that a number was entered or not.

 ### Let's consider storage